-Each and every day, 500 to 600 unique types of gross germs are happy and comfortable living in your mouth.
-When you add up 50,000 from one species and 100,000 from another species, it becomes clear why some dentists say that your mouth has more bacteria living in it than there are people in New York city.
-And, just like New York city, they NEVER go to sleep.
-They only do two things: chow down on food left in your teeth and make more germs.
+Every day, 24-hours a day, over 500 species of active micro-organisms are happy and comfortable living in your mouth.
+And that’s just KINDS of bacteria.
+Given that each kind can consist of well over 100,000 bacteria, it becomes clear why many dentists say that your mouth is home to more individual bacteria than there are people in the city of New York.
+And, just like New York city, they NEVER sleep.
+They only do two things: munch on food left in your teeth and make more germs.

-Gum disease is caused by plaque, the sticky film of bacteria poop that constantly builds up on your teeth.
-The bacteria’s poop (plaque) has chemicals that are destructive to your gums and your teeth.
+The major cause of gum disease is plaque, the icky layer of bacteria excrement that constantly builds up on your teeth.
+The bacteria’s excrement (plaque) has chemicals that can damage the teeth and gums.

 Common symptoms of gum disease are:

-Gum disease is oftentimes painless at the beginning, so you may not know you have it.
-Couple that with the fact that gum disease is virtually impossible for the patient to self-diagnose and it becomes obvious why you need to see us on a regular basis.
-At your cleanings, Dr. Peck and a Fred H. Peck, DDS hygienist will take depth measurements of the shallow, v-shaped crevice (called a sulcus) between your teeth and gums to diagnose if you have gum disease.
+Gum disease is deceptively painless in the early stages, so you may not be aware that you have it.
+Add to that the fact that gum disease is almost impossible for the patient to diagnose on their own and it becomes obvious why you need to see us regularly.
+At your cleanings, Dr. Peck and a Fred H. Peck, DDS hygienist will measure the depth of the shallow, v-shaped crevice (called a sulcus) between your teeth and gums to diagnose if you have gum disease.

-Gum disease attacks just below the gum line in the sulcus, where it damages the supporting and connective tissues.
-As the tissues are damaged, the sulcus develops into a pocket; generally, the deeper the pocket, the more severe the disease.
+Gum disease attacks at the connection of your teeth and gum line in the sulcus, where it breaks down the connective tissues.
+As the tissues are damaged, the sulcus develops into a pocket; generally, the more severe the disease, the greater the depth of the pocket.
 Over time, the pocket can get so deep that your tooth is no longer attached to your gums or jawbone.
 And, that’s when they fall out.